Quantum Reverse Shannon Theorem: Statement of results

-Fortunately, each term in \eq{qqc-needed} is additive, so there is no need to take the limit over many channel uses.
-The additivity of $H(B)_\rho$ follows immediately from the subadditivity of the von Neumann entropy, or equivalently the nonnegativity of the quantum mutual information.
-The other two terms have already been proven to be additive in previous work: \cite{DJKR06} showed that $\min H(B|R) = \max H(B|E)$ is additive and \cite{BSST01} showed that $C_E$ is additive.
-Thus, we again obtain a single-letter formula in the case of unlimited EPR pairs.
+The role of communication can be thought of as both creating mutual information between $R$ and $B$ and in creating entanglement spread.
+Both are necessary for channel simulation, but only forward communication can create mutual information, while backwards or forward communication (or even other resources, such as embezzling states) can be used to create spread.

 The non-feedback case (e) of \thmref{qrst} adds one additional subtlety: since the simulation gives part of the input to Eve, it does not have to preserve superpositions between as many different input density matrices.
-In particular, if the input density matrix is $\rho^{\ot n}$, then Eve learns $\hat{N}(\rho)$.
-Thus, we need to run our protocol in an incoherent superposition over different values of $\hat{N}(\rho)$ and then in a coherent superposition within each $\hat{N}^{-1}(\omega)$.
-Here, even in the case of a fixed input $\rho$, the additivity question is open.
+In particular, if the input density matrix is $\rho^{\ot n}$, then Eve learns $\hat{\cN}(\rho)$.
+Thus, we need to run our protocol in an incoherent superposition over different values of $\hat{\cN}(\rho)$ and then in a coherent superposition within each $\hat{\cN}^{-1}(\omega)$.
+Intuitively we can think of the input as a superposition over purifications of different tensor powers $\rho^{\ot n}$.
+This picture can be made rigorous by the post-selection principle~\cite{CKR09} and gentle tomography~\cite{Hayashi:02c,BHL06}, but we will not explore this approach in detail.
+In this picture Eve learns $\omega = \hat{\cN}(\rho)$ up to accuracy $O(1/\sqrt{n})$, and this collapses the superposition to inputs $\rho^{\ot n}$ with $\rho\in \hat{\cN}^{-1}(\omega)$.
+Thus we need only consider entanglement spread over the sets $\hat{\cN}^{-1}(\omega)$.

+Unfortunately, even in the case of a fixed input $\rho$, the additivity question is open.
 Until it is resolved, we cannot avoid regularized formulas.
 However, conceptually part (e) adds to part (d) only the issues of regularization and optimization over ways of splitting $E^n$ into parts for Alice and Bob.

+At this point it is natural to ask whether spread is only helpful for {\em feedback\/} simulations.
+The amplitude damping channel of Fig.~\ref{fig:ampl} and the variable-entropy channel both have efficient non-feedback simulations on general inputs, using $C_E$ bits of forward communication, even when entanglement is supplied as ordinary ebits.
+One way to see why is to observe that in each case $H(\cN(\rho))$ is uniquely determined by $\hat{\cN}(\rho)$, so that measuring the average density matrix of Eve will leave no room for spread.
+An optimal simulation can gently measure the average density matrix of Eve, transmit this information classically to Bob, and then use the appropriate number of ebits.

+A second way to see that spread is not needed to simulate these two channels is to give explicit choices of the isometry in \eq{full-non-feedback}.
+This is easier to do for the variable-entropy channel, for which